Supreme Court announces student essay, coloring contests

 Both contests are free and open to Pennsylvania students including those in public, private, charter, cyber-charter or home school.
 The deadline for entries is May 6.

-The coloring contest is open to all students ages 5-11 and will give young students the opportunity to create their own judge.
-After printing the cartoon judge cutouts, students can choose which judge they want to color and design using their creativity as their guide.
+The coloring contest is open to all students ages 5-11 and gives students the opportunity to create their own judge.
+After printing the cartoon judge cutouts, students can choose which judge they want to color.

-Students and parents are encouraged to submit photo entries on Twitter by tagging @PACourts and using #Supreme300, or by mail following the instructions outlined below.
+Students and parents are encouraged to submit photo entries on Twitter by tagging @PACourts and using #Supreme300, or by mail.

 Essay entries can be submitted by email to CommunicationsOffice@pacourts.us or by mail to: AOPC Communications, c/o Stacey Witalec, 601 Commonwealth Ave., Harrisburg, Pa 17106.